 Assault, Robbery, and Murder: The Dark History of “Bedsheet Ghosts”

-Wearing his finest black outfit, Francis Smith stared nervously at the three judges in London’s main criminal courthouse.
-A mild-mannered excise tax collector, Smith had no known criminal history and certainly no intention to become the centerpiece of one of 19th century England’s most unusual murder trials.
+Francis Smith stared nervously at the three judges in London’s main criminal courthouse.
+Smith, a mild-mannered excise tax collector, had no known criminal history and certainly no intention to become the centerpiece of one of 19th century England’s most unusual murder trials.
 But a week earlier, Smith had made a criminally foolish mistake: He had shot and killed what he believed to be a ghost.

 The spectators inside the courthouse sat hushed as the prosecutor and a cross-examiner questioned about half a dozen eyewitnesses.
 Each person had seen Smith in the village of Hammersmith (now a part of London) the night of the crime, or they had previously seen the ghost that Smith was zealously hunting.
 One such eyewitness, William Girdler, the village night-watchman and Smith’s ghost-hunting partner, had not only seen the white-sheeted specter lurking across the street—he had chased it.